 Collection Objects

 When setting RH levels, consider the types of objects in your collection.
-High RH levels can alter the mineral content of terra cotta, causing salts to rise to the surface, removing glazes.
+High RH levels can causing salts to rise to the surface in ceramics, damaging glazes.
 Low RH levels, on the other hand, cause textiles to become brittle.

 Unique Spaces